hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ####  Corporate Customer Traffic

-Because the corporate dataset was proxy traffic, the session hygiene was much better Ð most new TLS sessions were properly established with matching SNIs/SANs.
+Because the corporate dataset was proxy traffic, the session hygiene was much better, most new TLS sessions were properly established with matching SNIs/SANs.
 Note that the vast majority of this traffic was VPN-based, likely masking consumer-like traffic within the VPN tunnels.